lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-- The `ResealManager` must have `PAUSE_ROLE` and `RESUME_ROLE` for the target contracts.
+- The `ResealManager` MUST have `PAUSE_ROLE` and `RESUME_ROLE` for the target contracts.
-- The target contracts must be paused until a future timestamp and not indefinitely.
+- The target contracts MUST be paused until a future timestamp and not indefinitely.
-- The function must be called by the governance address defined in `EmergencyProtectedTimelock`.
+- The function MUST be called by the governance address defined in `EmergencyProtectedTimelock`.

 ### Function: ResealManager.resume